nqthientma/Internship/README.md

-# Internship
+# MEAN-Stack-Internship
-Project of internship program using Nodejs and AngularJs technologies.
+Project of MEAN-Stack-Internship, using MySQL, Express, AngularJs and Nodejs technologies.